-- ESG factors are financially material and impact corporate performance. - Understanding ESG risks and opportunities alongside other financial metrics allows us to make better investment decisions. - Informed and constructive engagement helps foster better companies, enhancing the value of our clients' investments.
+- ESG factors are financially material and impact corporate performance - Understanding ESG risks and opportunities alongside other financial metrics allows us to make better investment decisions. - Informed and constructive engagement helps foster better companies, enhancing the value of our clients' investments.

-The Fund follows the abrdn "Asian SDG Equity Investment Approach."
+The Asian SDG Equity Fund follows the abrdn "Asian SDG Equity Investment Approach."
 This approach identifies companies which are aligned to the Sustainable Development Goals.
 These goals are designed to address the world's major long-term challenges.
 These include climate change, growing social inequality, and unsustainable production and consumption.

-The Fund assesses a company's alignment with the SDGs through the eight-pillar framework: sustainable energy, circular economy, health & social care, water & sanitation, education & employment, food & agriculture, sustainable real estate & infrastructure and financial inclusion.
 The Fund will invest in companies with minimum of 20% of their revenue, profit, capital or operating expenditure or research and development linked to the UN's SDGs.

 For companies classified in the benchmark as "Financials", alternative measures of materiality may be used.
 We require 20% materiality as measured by (i) new or existing loans to underserved clients if those target loans are growing on an annualised basis over three years; or (ii) new or existing underserved customers if those target customer numbers are growing on an annualised basis over three years; or (iii) pre-provision operating profits generated by underserved clients.
+The Fund will also invest up to 20% in SDG leaders.
+These are companies that are considered to be integral to the supply chain for progressing towards the UN's SDG's, but may not currently meet the 20% materiality requirement.
+Distinct company research notes for each stock in the Sustainable Development funds capture and formally document the SDG impact made by each company and the needs they meet.